 Sponsored by the Office of Continuing Medical Education and UC Davis School of Medicine

-AMA PRA Category 1 credit acceptable for multidisciplinary team members
+AMA PRA Category 1 Credit acceptable for multidisciplinary team members

-Physician Assistant: The National Commission on Certification of Physician Assistants (NCCPA) states that AMA PRA Category 1 Credits™ are acceptable for continuing medical education requirements for recertification.
+PHYSICIAN ASSISTANT: The National Commission on Certification of Physician Assistants (NCCPA) states that AMA PRA Category 1 Credits™ are acceptable for continuing medical education requirements for recertification.

-Veterinarians: DVM in California are authorized by the California Veterinary Medicine Board to claim AMA PRA Category 1 Credits™ from CME providers accredited by the ACCME.
+VETERINARIANS: DVM in California are authorized by the California Veterinary Medicine Board to claim AMA PRA Category 1 Credits™ from CME providers accredited by the ACCME.

-As a result of this activity, participant evaluations and an annual assessment survey of healthcare professionals, the need for cutting edge information about quality integration into health systems has been identified.
-The activity is knowledge based and designed to change the health care professional’s performance in areas identified in the needs assessments, including options and opportunities for quality integration activities within a hospital, individual practice or health system.
+This course is designed to enhance the inter-professional health care team member’s knowledge and competence in the area of integrating quality improvement into professional practice.
+As a result of this activity, participant evaluations and an assessment survey of healthcare professionals, the need for cutting edge information about care quality into health systems has been identified.
+The activity is knowledge based and designed to change the health care professional’s performance in areas identified in the needs assessments, including options and opportunities for quality improvement activities within a hospital, individual practice or health system.